How to Successfully Close Deals in Your Sales Pipeline

 At this stage, leads are ready to become customers and expect a smooth transition.

-Your task is to guarantee hassle-free finalizing of the paperwork and provide support every step of the way.
+Your task is to guarantee a hassle-free finalization of the paperwork and provide support every step of the way.
+This is where some deals often fall apart because someone takes too long to send the contract, provides incorrect payment details, or forgets to loop in legal or finance.

 7. Post-purchase